jiabingeng/places-service-docs/places-database-management-1/bulk-import-of-pois.md

 =================
 A set of Python scripts have been created to simplify the batch import of POIs from a .csv file into a POI database by using the Web Service APIs.
 These scripts can be downloaded from this open source [git repo](https://github.com/adobe/places-scripts).

-Before you run these scripts, please check the prerequisites to gain access to these Web Services APIs, [Prequisites for using the Places REST API](../places-rest-apis/adobe-i-o-integration/README.md)
+Before you run these scripts, to access the Web Services APIs, check the [Prequisites for using the Places REST API](../places-rest-apis/adobe-i-o-integration/README.md).

 Here is some information about the scipts.